romkey/vendo/README.md

 To control over HTTP, find the IP address of the controller and load http://controller-ip-address in a web browser.

-MQTT supports the following commands:
+Homebus supports the following commands:
 - restart
 - off
 - stop